28th Sunday of the Year (C)

 Most weeks there may well be a number of feast days.
 We don’t necessarily celebrate them all.
 Some saints are more important in certain parts of the country than others and will be celebrated more on a local level, whilst other saints will be celebrated everywhere.
 So each week we will comment on the feast-days that we should celebrate in our regional Church.

-Tuesday, July 15th - St Bonaventure, Bishop, Doctor of the Church
+Wednesday, October 15th - St Teresa of Jesus Virgin, Doctor of the Church

-Saturday, July 19th - Weekday in Ordinary Time
+Sunday, October 19th - 29th Sunday in Ordinary Time (C)

 Sunday Readings